-In its keenness to enhance the skills of the members of the board and its subcommittees member in all aspects of banking industry, direct training and physical learning programs were designed for the Bank AlJazira Annual Report 2024 whole board during the term (Jan 2022 - Dec 2024).
-These programs cover all members of the board, in 2024 all members of the Board have virtually attended a session in line with Saudi Central Bank (SAMA) requirements, sessions were reviewed by the members and subsequently confirmed covering the following points:
+In its keenness to enhance the skills of the members of the board and its subcommittees member in all aspects of banking industry, direct training and physical learning programs were designed for the whole board during the term (Jan 2022 - Dec 2024).
+These programs address (SSU@bankAlJazira.com) were assigned to receive cover all members of the board, in 2024 all members of the Board inquiries from all shareholders, and the board was informed of have virtually attended a session in line with Saudi Central Bank all such inquiries and feedback.
+In addition, and as per the Bank's (SAMA) requirements, sessions were reviewed by the members and practices, the board addressed all guestions and inquiries of subsequently confirmed covering the following points: shareholders raised at the bank's general meetings held in the year 2024 and through the shareholders unit.
+The board reviews such Corporate Governance comments and reacts appropriately to them.

-- Corporate Governance

 - Compliance

 - Shariah Governance

 - Business Continuity

 - Data Privacy

 - Personal Data Protection Law

 - Whistleblowing

 - Cyber Security

 - Operational Risk Management

 - Fraud

 - Money Laundering